mr-ansar/layer-cake/doc/source/index.rst

    design-and-implementation
    classes-and-functions

 The combination of multithreading, multiprocessing and multihosting covers a large technical domain.
+The **layer-cake** library has bitten off a big piece of the pie.
+It cant be the whole pie but it's a deliberate piece.
+There is a strong goal for integrity within that selected domain.
 Documentation has been written in a style intended to encourage the less experienced, without frustrating the gurus.
-Topics such as :ref:`type systems<layer-cake-type-reference>` and :ref:`keep-alives<lc-keep-alive>` are not for everyone but its ultimately required knowledge.
-Networking in particular is a huge technical space.
-Once you leave the relative friendliness of localhost, developing production-quality software is a non-trivial exercise.
+Topics such as :ref:`type systems<layer-cake-type-reference>` and :ref:`keep-alives<lc-keep-alive>` are not for everyone, but if you are in the business of production-quality development then they are hard to avoid.

 .. only: html